Compensation - People Development Magazine

 2. No bonus, but equal profit sharing

-As the focus is more on the team than individuals, bonuses are not commonly seen in ‘teal’ organizations.
+As the focus is more on the team than on individuals, bonuses are not commonly seen in ‘teal’ organisations.
 All employees and stakeholders share in the profits.

-Before a project (or organization) starts the founders decide on the rules of engagement.
+Before a project (or organisation) starts, the founders decide on the rules of engagement.
 For example, maybe you decide that 20% of the profit goes towards operational costs, while the rest is equally distributed by all the contributors.

 3. Narrower salary differences

-Finally, a predominantly teal organization has a much narrower difference between employees’ salaries.
-The top and bottom earners in the organization are much closer than in a typical orange organization where the top earner can earn millions while the bottom earner struggles with minimum wages.
+Finally, a predominantly teal organisation has a much narrower difference between employees’ salaries.
+The top and bottom earners in the organisation are much closer than in a typical organisation, where the top earner can earn millions.
+In contrast, the bottom earner struggles with minimum wages.

-Some organizations also eliminate the difference between how people are paid entirely in an attempt to remove the hierarchy.
+Some organisations also eliminate the difference between how people are paid entirely in an attempt to remove the hierarchy.
 Everyone gets treated the same.
 Hourly workers, for example, become salaried employees.

-Now that we’ve outlined the major differences between an orange and teal organization, how do you move from one to another?
+Now that we’ve outlined the significant differences between an orange and teal organisation, how do you move from one to another?

 Moving from orange to teal when it comes to compensation might be a decision you want to take slowly.
 Although I’ve only heard successes around opening up the books, salaries remain a sensitive topic.
 Here is a rough guide as a suggestion to get you to teal: